 The official Dinar to USD bank rate is 1.2 – 1, however on the black market the rate is 6-1.
 Cash is king here, and I’m referring to the USD and not the Dinar.
 In the old market, dozens of people trade wheelbarrows full of US dollars!

 Surprisingly, people here love Donald Trump … and I mean love him.
-As I walked through the city streets and interacted with people, they shouted “Trump” and gave me a thumbs up or a head nod.
+In 2018, as I walked through the city streets and interacted with people, they shouted “Trump” and gave me a thumbs up or a head nod.
 I asked my guide why they loved him and he said that Trump makes the fundamentalist tremble with fear, and that they are the enemy of the people.
 But what you may not know … is that the US has enormous presence in Africa fighting terror on many fronts.

 I loved walking through the old markets, and seen the old souks.
 I felt completely safe the entire time I was in Libya, and no one paid any attention to me.
 However, I didn’t see any western tourists who looked remotely like me, even at my hotel, the Radisson Blu.
 Speaking of, this hotel was excellent, even by Western standards, it was clearly the best in Tripoli.
 By the way if you are a tourist, you can’t stay at the Corinthian.